dzackgarza/Notes/Class_Notes/2020/Talks/Homotopy/slides.md

 Corollary:
 A Riemann surface $\Sigma_g$ satisfies $H^1(\Sigma_g; \ZZ/2\ZZ) = \qty{\ZZ/2\ZZ}^{2g}$ and thus there are $2^{2g}$ distinct real line bundles over any such surface.

-> Note: the work being swept under the rug here is in identifying the homotopy type of the target representing space.